 Shannon Purcifer, 16, suffers from bowel disease, ulcerative colitis, and arthritis, and often has to spend weeks in hospital.
-She had a dream dress for the upcoming prom, which cost over 600 pounds (under US$800) and was intended to make her feel and look like a princess.
+She had a dream dress for the upcoming prom, which cost over 600 pounds (approx. US$842) and was intended to make her feel and look like a princess.

 But on the night of the prom, even though she tried on the dress, and her boyfriend was waiting to take her there, Shannon just couldn’t bring herself to go, as the bullying from her classmates had reached such a peak she was unable to bear it.